sterlingwes/unocha-flashes/parsed/westbank-raw.md

 * From 7 October 2023 and as of 16 January 2024, 4,215 Palestinians, including 642 children, were injured in the West Bank, including East Jerusalem.
 Of them, 4,085 have been injured by Israeli forces, 109 by settlers and 21 by either Israeli forces or settlers.
 Of the total injuries, 53 per cent were reported in the context of search-and-arrest and other operations, 35 per cent in demonstrations and 8 per cent during settler attacks against Palestinians.
 Some 33 per cent of those injuries have been caused by live ammunition, compared with 9 per cent in the first nine months of 2023\.

 ### Settler Violence

+### Settler Violence

+* Since 7 October 2023 and as of 16 January 2024, OCHA recorded 430 Israeli settler attacks against Palestinians, resulting in Palestinian casualties (41 incidents), damage to Palestinian-owned property (336 incidents), or both casualties and damage to property (53 incidents).
+This reflects a daily average of four incidents since 7 October 2023 until 16 January 2024\.

+* One-third of the settler attacks against Palestinians after 7 October 2023, involved firearms, including shootings and threats of shootings.
+In nearly half of all recorded incidents after 7 October, Israeli forces were either accompanying or reported to be supporting the attackers.

+* In 2023, 1,229 incidents involving Israeli settlers in the West Bank, including East Jerusalem (with or without Israeli forces), resulted in Palestinian casualties, property damage or both.
+Some 913 of these incidents resulted in damage, 163 resulted in casualties and 153 resulted in both.
+This is the highest number of settler attacks against Palestinians in any given year since OCHA started recording incidents involving settlers in 2006\.

+### Displacement (West Bank)

 ### Displacement (West Bank)